 The Covenant Sanctions are announced through the Seven Trumpets, declaring the judgements of Deuteronomy 28 are about to be poured out upon Israel for her rejection of Christ.
 The eagle-cherub with his cry of ‘Woe’, is an echo of Deut.
 28:49 (cf. Christ’s sevenfold ‘Woe’ of Mt 23).
 The eagle being a symbol of both covenant blessing (cf. Ex 19:4; Deut 32:11) and cursing (cf. Jer 4:13; Hab 1:8) is connected to the blowing of the trumpets.

 Finally, the issue of Covenant Succession is dealt with in the pouring forth of the Seven Chalices.
 This is the issue of disinheritance for the unfaithful and inheritance for those who remained true to the covenant obligations (cf. Deut 31-34; Mt 21:43-44; 23:36-38).
 Deuteronomy 32 is the Lord’s song of witness against ungrateful and unfaithful Israel.
-In chapters 15 and 16 the tabernacle is opened, and the priests go forth to pour chalice judgements on Israel for her spiritual harlotry which is the chief crime that called forth the song of witness.
+In chapters 15 and 16 of Revelation the tabernacle is opened, and the priests go forth to pour chalice judgements on Israel for her spiritual harlotry which is the chief crime that called forth the song of witness.
 The Great Harlot (unfaithful Israel) is judged in chapter 17 and then the promise of covenant succession is made to the faithful Bride, his true heirs (Jew and Gentile), in the New Covenant, incorporated in the New Jerusalem.
 (Chs.
 19-21).

 As can be seen, the covenant structure of the divine-human arrangement not only serves as the central nervous system of Scripture but also rescues the church from “end-time” madness.
 It equips her to accurately interpret God’s ways and movement in history.
 Based on God’s covenant dealings, she is, thus, enabled to speak prophetically into the contemporary situation, of both the church and the wider culture.